atohare/TalkToHR/README.md

-# Generative AI PDF Chatbot
+# Generative TalkToHR Chatbot

-This project is a PDF chatbot that allows you to upload documents and ask questions about their content.
+This project is  HR chatbot that allows you to upload all formats of documents and ask questions about their content.
 It's built with **Python, Flask, LangChain, ChromaDB, HuggingFace, and Ollama**.

 ---